cosmos/ibc/ibc/4_IBC_USECASES.md

 #### Implementation

+Participating chains migrate contracts, which they can all execute, between themselves according to a known balancing ("sharding") algorithm, perhaps designed to equalize load or acheive efficient locality for frequently-interacting contracts.

 A routing system on top of core IBC will be required to correctly route cross-chain contract calls between contracts which may frequently switch chains.

 #### Invariants